ypriverol/github-paper/document/manuscript.md

 ![The structure of a GitHub-based project illustrating project structure and interactions with the community.](./figure01_overview.pdf)

 ## Rule 2.
-Tracking for single users, teams and organisations
+GitHub for single users, teams and organisations

 Open source projects on GitHub are visible to everyone, but write permissions, i.e. the possibility to directly modify the content of a